 A little-known ghost town in Wyoming is Piedmont, known initially as Byrne.
 This Union Pacific Railroad resource town was settled in 1867 and became a wood and water refueling station that boasted saloons, a mercantile, a telegraph office and several bustling businesses.
 Today, just a few crumbling structures remain.

 What is most striking about the ruins are the charcoal kilns.
 These massive kilns were built in 1877 by Moses Byrne to help establish the logging industry.
 Piedmont and nearby Hillard were ideal charcoal-producing towns.
-Piedmont’s proximity to the railroad and the Uinta Mountains made it an easy place to produce and ship as many as 100,000 bushels each month.
+Piedmont’s proximity to the railroad and the Uinta Mountains made it easy to produce and ship as many as 100,000 bushels each month.

 Visiting Piedmont Tips